How Machine Learning and Computer Vision are Improving Real Estate Valuations

 Accurate valuations are a selling point and USP for sellers.
 Knowing that one real estate company is known for getting a true and worthwhile price is something that would attract sellers with more valuable properties.
 Not only is that good for business and brand reputation, but commission rates are going to be higher, thereby generating more revenue for doing the same work.

-Don’t worry if you aren't equipped with the tech capabilities of Zillow.
-Working with the right technology partner, neural networks and ML applications can be custom developed to give you a real competitive advantage.
+Don’t worry if you aren’t equipped with the tech capabilities of Zillow.
+Working with the right tech partner, neural networks and ML applications can be custom developed to give you a real competitive advantage.

 With a wide range of computer vision, AI and ML-based solutions on the market, there are ways to produce more accurate valuations without hiring an internal team of developers and data scientists.
 We can create a customized solution that uses image analysis (computer vision) to determine the valuation of properties more accurately than are currently possible.